Essential Tips for a Professional CEO Headshot That Stands Out

 Technical and Production Steps

-Plan for quick outfit and background changes (2 minutes, not 15).
+• Plan for quick outfit and background changes (2 minutes, not 15) to enable multiple looks during the session, giving executives a diverse set of professional images.

 The Choreography of a Multi-Executive Shoot

 Managing wardrobe changes and backdrop switches happens during natural breaks in the workflow.
-We plan outfit changes that take 2 minutes, not 15.
+Outfit changes take 2 minutes, not 15.
 Background changes happen while executives are swapping out, maintaining momentum without making anyone wait.
-By balancing efficiency and quality, we maximize the outcome of every CEO headshot session, ensuring high-level results within tight schedules.
+By balancing efficiency and quality, the outcome of every CEO headshot session is maximized, ensuring high-level results within tight schedules.

-Keeping energy high during long team sessions means reading the room and adjusting our approach.
+Keeping energy high during long team sessions means reading the room and adjusting the approach.
 Some leadership teams are naturally social and energized.
 Others are more reserved and prefer efficiency over conversation.
-We match our tone to what works best for each group so that the final CEO portraits feel natural, not forced.
+The tone is matched to what works best for each group so that the final CEO portraits feel natural, not forced.

 Delivery: Proof Galleries, Retouching, and Same-Day Turnarounds

 Our standard timeline delivers proof galleries within 48 hours.
-Clients review online galleries, select their favorite shots, and we move selected images into retouching.
+Clients review online galleries, select their favorite shots, and selected images move into retouching.
 This approach focuses retouching time on shots that will actually be used instead of polishing dozens of photos that never leave the gallery.
+Every selected image receives careful retouching and attention to detail, ensuring polished results that reflect a refined, professional look.

 Retouching and Final Delivery